intel-retail/rtsf-at-checkout-reference-design/docs_src/phases/phase3.md

 If the RTSP camera has username and password auth append those values to the beginning of the URL. i.e. `CAMERA0_SRC=rtsp://{USERNAME}:{PASSWORD}@{URL}:{PORT}/{STREAM-END-POINT}`.

 #### USB camera
-First, add the camera device to the `video-analytic` container.
+First, add the camera device to the `video-analytic` service in the docker-compose file.

 ``` yaml
 devices: